peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 ----------------------------------

-Cloud amount (or cloud fraction), and the associated optical properties, are evaluated via a diagnostic method in .
+Cloud amount (or cloud fraction), and the associated optical properties, are evaluated via a diagnostic method in |cam|.
 The basic approach is similar to that employed in CAM3.
 The diagnosis of cloud fraction is a generalization of the scheme introduced by Slingo (1987), with variations described in Hack et al. (1993; Kiehl et al. 1998), and Rasch